Bifurcations of heteroclinic contours in two-parameter planar systems: Overview and explicit examples: Discussion

 \section{Discussion}

 The theoretical results collected in this paper can be derived from the study of the truncated model maps.
 However, it must be shown that adding higher order terms to the truncated model maps does not change the results in generic cases, so that the leading terms are indeed sufficient to obtain all relevant theoretical results.
-Both papers \cite{reyn,dukov}, on which our presentation is based, address this issue, however a unified treatment is still absent.
+The papers \cite{reyn,Roi:1989,Sha:1992,dukov}, on which our presentation is based, address this issue using different techniques.

 There are two approaches leading to the same truncated Poincar\'{e} maps that differ by construction of singular correspondence maps near saddles.
 The first approach is based on fact that there is a local invertible $C^1$ coordinate transformation that maps solutions of a nonlinear planar system near a hyperbolic saddle onto the solutions of its linearization, see \cite{Deng:1989} or \cite{Ku:2004} for a more geometric treatment.
 This allows to compute the singular map exactly as $\xi \mapsto \xi^{\lambda}$, where $\xi$ is a coordinate in the unstable direction and $\lambda$ is the saddle index.
 Since for the analysis of cycle bifurcations further smoothness of the Poincar\'{e} map is required, one needs to impose more genericity conditions.
 Actually, there is a $C^k$ linearizing transformation with any $k>1$, if a finite number $N(k)$ of lower-order resonance conditions on the eigenvalues are not satisfied \cite{St:1958}.
 Thus the singular map is generically as smooth as required for $\xi>0$, provided the system (\ref{eq:planarsystem}) is sufficiently smooth.